Max Reinhardt: Career

+Reinhardt was one of the contributors of the Swedish avant-garde theatre magazine Thalia between 1910 and 1913.
+In 1918 Reinhardt purchased Schloss Leopoldskron castle in Salzburg.

+In October 1922 Reinhardt was in the audience when The Dybbuk was staged by the Vilna Troupe at the Roland Theater in Vienna.
+Reinhardt rushed backstage and congratulated the actors.
+At the time he was already recognized in Austria as distinguished theater director.
+A couple of months before his endorsement for The Dybbuk, Reinhardt had again successfully staged Jedermann (Everyman) for the Salzburg Festival.

+Exile

-In 1918 Reinhardt purchased Schloss Leopoldskron castle in Salzburg, which had fallen into disrepair.
-While living in it for nearly 20 years, he painstakingly restored the castle; however he fled due to the Nazis' increasing anti-Semitic aggressions.
+Reinhardt fled due to the Nazis' increasing anti-Semitic aggressions.
 The castle was seized following Germany's Anschluss annexation of Austria in 1938.
 After the war, the castle was restored to Reinhardt's heirs, and subsequently the home and grounds became famous as the filming site for the early scenes of the Von Trapp family gardens in the movie The Sound of Music.